 Nik de Boer is programme coordinator of the Master in Law and Finance at the Amsterdam Law School.
 He studied Law and Philosophy at Utrecht University and the University of Cambridge and was a Ph.D.
 Candidate in Law at the University of Amsterdam.
 In 2017-2018 he worked as postdoctoral researcher at the Amsterdam Centre for Contemporary European Studies (ACCESS EUROPE).
 He is a fellow of the Centre for the Study of European Contract Law (CSECL) and the Amsterdam Centre for European Law and Governance (ACELG).
 At the Amsterdam Law School, Nik teaches Financial Law and coordinates the Ph.D. programme of the Amsterdam Law School.
 He has held visiting positions at Harvard Law School, the Court of Justice of the European Union, and the Center for Global Constitutionalism of the WZB, Berlin Social Science Centre.

 The Master’s Programme in Law & Finance is a programme scheduled to start in September 2018.
 The new programme is currently being processed for accreditation by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 Successful accreditation of the Master’s programme in Law & Finance by the NVAO is a precondition that must be met before the Master can be launched in September 2018.
 Consequently, registration for the Master in Law & Finance is conditional on accreditation.
 Only once the Master has successfully been accredited by the NVAO, can the programme actually be offered.
-We hope to inform you on the accreditation before 1 May 2018.

 Please note: a subscription to the newsletter is not an application.
 Want to apply now?
 Here you’ll find the application instructions.